I've created this site because so many Macintosh users

 repairing permissions are repeatable and predictable.
 I don't see any

 reason not to do it.

-Apple offers a list of reasons why you may need to repair permissions
+Apple provides a list of reasons that you may need to repair

 Exercises in Futility Part 2: Repairing Permissions is Useless